 Step 5: Medical Certificate and Student Pilot Certificate: Beginning Point to your sky limit

-A medical certificate and a Student pilot certificate is a acceptable evidence of the physical fitness and permission to fly alone in the aircraft which is provided by the administrator.
+A medical certificate and a student pilot certificate is acceptable evidence of the physical fitness and permission to fly alone in the aircraft which is provided by the administrator.
 A student has to obtain both of these certificates to fly solo in the aircraft.

 Mostly Student Pilot Certificate and Aviation Medical Certificate both are same documents.

 Student pilot certificate issued with the medical certificate by the administrator if you pass the aviation medical exam.
 It is mandatory in most of the flight training schools that the students have their student pilot certificate and medical certificate before the training.
 To obtain a separate certificate for a student pilot certificate and medical certificate, the student has to visit the FAA Flight Standards District Office.